-If the EU is to survive…, major steps forward are needed in recognizing that the Deficit has become one of the most important issues… that threatens to tear the EU apart, and in drastically addressing it by increasing both better understanding of, and participation in, the EU decision-making processes by citizens.
+If the EU is to effectively overcome the roots of its crisis… major steps forward are needed in recognizing that the Deficit has become one of the most important issues, and perhaps even the primary one, that threatens to tear the EU apart.
+It has, therefore, become necessary to drastically address this issue by increasing both the understanding of, and the participation in, the EU decision-making processes by citizens.
 Otherwise, the rise of anti-EU sentiment will continue to ravage the much-cherished accomplishment that the EU is, through claims of restoration of power from the EU bureaucrats to the people.

 In late March 2017, the celebration for the 60 years from the signature of the Treaty of Rome – arguably what then constituted the starting point of what eventually became the EU – took place in Rome.
 However, the past few years have been filled with challenges for the EU and its Member States: the Eurozone crisis, the immigration crisis, the rise of the far-right and extremism and anti-EU sentiment, terrorism, and, perhaps most challenging of all, Brexit.

-Yet the EU and its institutions seem to largely underestimate or even be unaware of this phenomenon, something evident in two of the most important texts of the 60-year celebration: the White Paper on the Future of Europe by the President of the European Commission, and of course, the Rome Declaration by the 27 EU Member States leaders (except the UK), the European Council, the European Parliament and the European Commission.
-In the White Paper, it is established in the introductory section that “many Europeans consider the Union as either too distant or too interfering in their day-to-day lives.”
-However, and while there is even a section on “questioning of trust and legitimacy,” there are actually no specific references to how the democratic processes within the EU could be improved, or even how the perception of these processes (or perception of lack thereof) has impacted opinion of citizens.
-Rather, there are only very vague references that mostly transfer the entire issue to the national level, such as that it is the Member States that fail to take “ownership of joint decisions and the habit of finger-pointing” and that social media, etc., “will only accelerate and continue to change the way democracy works.”
+Yet the EU and its institutions seem to largely underestimate the impact this phenomenon, something that is evident in two of the most important texts of the 60-year celebration: the White Paper on the Future of Europe by the President of the European Commission, and of course, the Rome Declaration by the 27 EU Member States leaders (except the UK), the European Council, the European Parliament and the European Commission.
+In the introductory section of the White Paper it is argued that “many Europeans consider the Union as either too distant or too interfering in their day-to-day lives,” and there is even a section on “questioning of trust and legitimacy.”
+However, there actually seem to be no specific references to how the democratic processes within the EU could be improved.
+Rather, there are only rather general references that mostly redirect the focus on the national level, such as, for example, that it is the Member States that fail to take “ownership of joint decisions and the habit of finger-pointing” and that social media, etc., “will only accelerate and continue to change the way democracy works.”

 The Declaration of Rome also falls short of expectations.
-The devotion to democracy appears twice in the entire text in a very general way, and specific references concern the fact that the leaders are “aware of the concerns of our citizens,” that they will “respond to the concerns expressed by… citizens,” and, finally, that they will “promote a democratic, effective and transparent decision-making process and better delivery.”
-These references definitely do not address the major commitments and improvements necessary in the area of democratic process within the EU (they even fall short in terms of recognizing this issue as a major concern for European unity), especially considering the recurrent attacks sustained during the last few years and the primary role that this issue assumes in terms of the citizens’ perception of the EU.
+Devotion to democracy appears only twice in the text and in a very general way.
+Specific references include the fact that EU leaders are “aware of the concerns of our citizens,” that they will “respond to the concerns expressed by… citizens,” and that they will “promote a democratic, effective and transparent decision-making process and better delivery.”
+These references do not seem to provide a signal for effectively addressing the improvements necessary in terms of democratic processes within the EU; in fact they even fall short in recognizing that this issue is a major concern for European unity.

-It is undoubted that people are increasingly losing faith in the democratic process and system, not just at the supranational but also at the national level.
-For example, 62% of EU citizens do not trust their national parliaments and 64% do not trust their national government.
-This is an alarmingly large percentage.
-However, in the hierarchy of necessity, both government and parliament take precedence over the EU; in simple terms, the EU is the first one to go.
-If the EU is to survive and in order to gain the much-needed support from its citizens, major steps forward are needed in recognizing that the Deficit has become one of the most important issues, and perhaps even the primary one, that threatens to tear the EU apart, and in drastically addressing it by increasing both better understanding of, and participation in, the EU decision-making processes by citizens.
+It is undoubted that people are increasingly losing faith in the democratic process/system, not just at the supranational but also at the national level.
+It is indicative that 62% of EU citizens do not trust their national parliaments and 64% do not trust their national government.
+However, in the hierarchy of necessity of governing structures, the national level takes precedence over the EU in terms of public opinion.
+If the EU is to effectively overcome the roots of its crisis, and in order to gain the much-needed support from its citizens, major steps forward are needed in recognizing that the Deficit has become one of the most important issues, and perhaps even the primary one, that threatens to tear the EU apart.
+It has, therefore, become necessary to drastically address this issue by increasing both the understanding of, and the participation in, the EU decision-making processes by citizens.
 Otherwise, the rise of anti-EU sentiment will continue to ravage the much-cherished accomplishment that the EU is, through claims of restoration of power from the EU bureaucrats to the people.